-The Proverbs Project is an anthropological and sociolinguistic exploration of the diverse cultures and languages of the world using proverbs as a tool to gain insight into human nature.
+The Proverbs Project is an anthropological and sociolinguistic exploration of the diverse cultures and languages of the world using proverbs as a tool to gain insight into human nature and behavior.

 Proverbs can be considered a library of common expressions most often used in a conversation to express generalized truths and/or principles.
 We say proverbs to assign meaning to social situations, make judgements, take decisions, and/or give advice.